 The ¡Profes! grant is a federally funded, 5 year, collaboration between the Departments of Educational Leadership and Curriculum & Instruction at Texas A&M University-Commerce.
-The grant seeks to assist in closing the gap in Bilingual/ESL educators and administrators in North/Northeast Texas.
 The grant is funded by the US Department of Education Office of English Language Acquisition (OELA).
+The ¡Profes! grant seeks to assist in closing the gap in Bilingual/ESL educators and administrators in North/Northeast Texas.
+We have been able to accomplish this goal by offering scholarships and fellowships to students at undergraduate, masters, and doctoral level and workshops to teachers and administrators from the grant partner districts.

 ¡Profes!
 Undergraduate Scholarship

-This competitive, non-needs based $2000-$3000/year scholarship seeks full-time, undergraduate juniors or seniors who want to become bilingual teachers.
+This competitive, non-needs based $2000-$3000/year scholarship seeks full-time, undergraduate juniors or seniors, or community college transfer students who want to become bilingual teachers.
 Candidates for this scholarship also include uncertified teachers, teacher aides & community liaisons who are bilingual (Spanish-English).
 Admission to the undergraduate teacher preparation program required.

 ¡Maestros!
 Graduate Fellowship

 This competitive, non-needs based $3000-$4000/year fellowship seeks Masters or Doctoral students in Curriculum & Instruction specializing in bilingual or ESL education.
-One or more years of K-12 teaching experience required and bilingual (Spanish-English) preferred.
+Bilingualism (Spanish-English) preferred.
 Admission to the M.Ed. or Ed.D. program in Curriculum & Instruction required.

 ¡Directores!
 Graduate Fellowship